Azure/Asteroid/README.md

 ## Contributing

+If you'd like to contribute to Asteroid, please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on making contributions.

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.opensource.microsoft.com.